Skip to main content

 The American Joint Committee on Cancer (AJCC) TNM system

 A staging system is a standard way for the cancer care team to sum up the extent of a cancer.
 The main system used to describe the stages of bile duct cancer is the American Joint Committee on Cancer (AJCC) TNM system.
-There are actually 3 different staging systems for bile duct cancers, depending on where they start:
+There are three different staging systems for bile duct cancers, depending on where the cancer started:

 illustration showing the location of the common bile duct, intrahepatic bile ducts, perihilar bile ducts and distal bile ducts in relation to the liver, pancreas, gallbladder and duodenum (intestine)

 Nearly all bile duct cancers start in the innermost layer of the wall of the bile duct, called the mucosa.
-Over time they can grow through the wall toward the outside of the bile duct.
+Over time, they can grow through the wall toward the outside of the bile duct.
 If a tumor grows through the bile duct wall, it can invade (grow into) nearby blood vessels, organs, and other structures.
-It might also grow into nearby lymphatic or blood vessels, and from there spread to nearby lymph nodes or to other parts of the body.
+It might also grow into nearby lymphatic or blood vessels.
+From there, it might spread to nearby lymph nodes or to other parts of the body.

 Resectable versus unresectable

-• Resectable cancers are those that doctors believe can be removed completely by surgery.
+• Resectable cancers are cancers that doctors believe can be removed completely by surgery.

 • Unresectable cancers have spread too far or are in too difficult a place to be removed entirely by surgery.

-In general terms, most stage 0, I, and II cancers and possibly some stage III cancers are resectable, while most stage III and IV tumors are unresectable.
-But this depends on other factors, too, such as the size and location of the cancer and whether a person is healthy enough for surgery.
+In general terms, most stage 0, I, and II cancers and possibly some stage III cancers are resectable.
+Most stage III and IV tumors are unresectable.
+However, resectability depends on other factors too, including the size and location of the cancer and whether a person is healthy enough for surgery.

 More information